-Flaw in Alzheimer's drug trial testDecember 16th, 2012 in Alzheimer's disease & dementia
+Flaw in Alzheimer's drug trial testDecember 16, 2012 in Medicine & Health / Alzheimer's disease & dementia

 New research led by Plymouth University Peninsula Schools of Medicine and Dentistry suggests that the cognitive test used in Alzheimer's drug trials is flawed.